Cryptolens/docs/web-interface/feature-templates.md

 ["ModuleA", "ModuleB", "ModuleC"]
 ```

 Suppose now that we want to add sub features to ModuleB.
 For example, Submodule 1 and Submodule 2.
-To do that, we introduce a new array instead of the string “Module B”, which has the following structure:
+To do that, we introduce a new array instead of the string "Module B", which has the following structure:

 ```
 ["Module B", ["Submodule 1", "Submodule 2"]]